 Even if you are a long-distant caregiver, there are steps you can take to determine if your loved one is being mistreated—and take corrective action to make sure that they stay out of harm's way.

 There are five basic types of elder abuse: physical, sexual, psychological, financial and neglect.
-If others are involved in caregiving, be aware of the potential for elder abuse and how to identify it.
+If others are involved in providing care for an elderly loved one, be aware of the potential for elder abuse and how to identify it.

 I would hire a geriatric care manager who lives very close to your father, and can be your onging eyes and ears in your absence.